Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ## Build and reception
 - For these, there is no point in me writing it out: Lego has these covered in his incredible [HRPT guide](https://www.a-centauri.com/articoli/easy-hrpt-guide), a much more solid and complete source for this stuff.
+Anything further up will just be expanding upon the article.

 ## Signal information
-The signals are all different from one another, you can only receive them as long as your SDRs sampling rate is higher than the one for the target satellite.
-I will only include things I know for certain, a lot of the transmissions lack credible sources for their specifications.

 |Signal|Minimum viable dish size|FEC|Notes|
 |---|---|---|---|